-The second strand of research is concerned with the history of post-Socialist media.
-I am a principal investigator of the British Academy small research grant entitled 'Self-censorship in post-Socialist countries'.
-This project is based on my research into the practices of self-censorship in the Russian media and explores the political, economic and cultural factors influencing the specifics of self-censorship in the post-socialist states of Hungary, Latvia and Germany.
-In collaboration with colleagues from UK, Denmark, Hungary and Latvia we study informal practices in the countries' media governance and compare the power relations among journalists, and between their communities and the authorities.
+As a principal investigator of the British Academy research grant entitled 'Self-censorship in post-Socialist countries' (2017-2019, with Elisabeth Schimpfossl) Ilya studied practices of self-censorship in the Russian media and explored the political, economic and cultural factors influencing the specifics of self-censorship in the post-socialist states of Russia, Hungary and Latvia.
+In collaboration with colleagues from UK, Denmark, Hungary and Latvia the project looked at informal practices that define the work of newsrooms across the post-socialist world.

 Ilya has published research in leading academic journals in the field of media and Russian studies, including Journalism, European Journal of Communication, Russian Review, Politics, Participations and Democratizatsiya: Democratizatsiya: The Journal of Post-Soviet Democratization.

 Ilya’s media appearances include BBC World Service, Eurozine, Al-Jazeera, Meduza, Open Democracy Russia, the Moscow Times and The Conversation.